TuukkaUllakko/NEWT4U/README.md

 ### FAUNA

-##### The final group task in part 7 of the Software Development course, made by Team4u.
+#### The final group task in part 7 of the Software Development course, made by Team4u.
+Our goal was to make a *menagerie program* for our *customer*, where the user can visit, watch and interract with different kind of animals.

+The project was completed by delegating different parts for our team members with the help of Trello (Kanban) to keep track of what has to still be done.
+For communication, we used Slack, WhatsApp and Discord voice & screen sharing.
+All implementation was done in Visual Studio Code.
+The class diagram was created in yuml.me.
+The sequence diagram was created in draw.io.

+For more specific details about the program's functionality, please check out the class and sequence diagrams below.

 [Trello link](https://trello.com/b/AGGB9EzQ/team4you)